The Louisiana Guide to Section 8 Housing

 With Section 8 in Louisiana, the maximum amount that the program will pay depends on the Fair Market Rent (FMR) which is set by HUD and calculated annually.
 It varies depending on the location, unit size and type of housing and represents the cost of renting a modest yet decent apartment in a particular area.

-Louisiana’s Section 8 program will cover the difference between 30% of the household's adjusted income and the FMR.
-Renters are responsible for paying any amount exceeding the subsidy limit.
+Louisiana’s Section 8 program generally covers the difference between about 30% of the household's adjusted income and the local payment standard, which is based on HUD’s Fair Market Rent.
+Renters may be responsible for paying any portion of rent that exceeds the approved subsidy limit, depending on PHA rules and unit approval.
 The following table lists the current Fair Market Rents for Louisiana.

 Fair Market Rent